Catering to Wound Care Customers

 qualify beneficiaries for bed and seated support surfaces.
 The ICD-10 code for

-pressure ulcer is L89, she explains, and that code includes specific location and
+pressure ulcer is L89, and that code includes specific location and

 wound depth or stage.
 So, for example, L89.133 denotes a pressure ulcer of right